petros-d/docs/enterprise/install-airgapped.md

 ---
-title: "Installing Astronomer in an airgapped environment"
+title: "Install Astronomer Enterprise in an Airgapped Environment"
-sidebar_label: "Airgapped installation"
+sidebar_label: "Install in an Airgapped Environment"
 description: "Infrastructure considerations and Helm configuration to install Astronomer in an airgapped environment"
 id: install-airgapped
 ---